I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetdestinationfilenameinformation.md

 </dl>An invalid value was specified for the <i>NameOptions</i> parameter.
 This is an error code.
 <dl>
 <dt><b>STATUS_MOUNT_POINT_NOT_RESOLVED</b></dt>
 </dl>The destination path name contains a mount point that resolves to a volume other than the one where the file resides.
 (Because a rename or hard-link-creation operation can only be performed within a volume and not across volumes, the operation fails.)
 This is an error code.

-## -remarks
+## Remarks

 <b>FltGetDestinationFileNameInformation</b> returns the file name information in either normalized or "opened file" format.
 For more information on these formats, see the <a href="..\fltkernel\ns-fltkernel-_flt_file_name_information.md">FLT_FILE_NAME_INFORMATION</a> structure.

 The file object pointer that is passed for the <i>FileObject</i> parameter must be either the <b>FileObject</b> member of the <a href="..\fltkernel\ns-fltkernel-_flt_related_objects.md">FLT_RELATED_OBJECTS</a> structure for the operation or the <b>Data-&gt;Iopb-&gt;TargetFileObject</b> pointer for the operation, where <b>Data</b> is the callback data structure for the operation (<a href="..\fltkernel\ns-fltkernel-_flt_callback_data.md">FLT_CALLBACK_DATA</a>).
 The file object pointer cannot be the <b>Data-&gt;Iopb-&gt;Parameters.SetFileInformation.FileObject</b> member, because this field is not used uniformly across file systems.